xasos/UIUC-API/README.md

 *If you've built an app using this API, feel free to add it to this list by sending a PR!*

 ## Contributing
-Please refer to the [Contributing Guidelines](https://github.com/xasos/UIUC-Open-Data/blob/master/CONTRIBUTING.md) before submitting any pull requests.
+Please refer to the [Contributing Guidelines](https://github.com/xasos/UIUC-Open-Data/blob/master/CONTRIBUTING.md) before submitting any pull requests!

 ## To-Do List
 The To-Do List can be found [here](https://github.com/xasos/UIUC-Open-Data/blob/master/todo.md).